Arturo Frondizi: Overthrow

 The difficulties to carry out Frondizi's plan were many.
 Guido had no direct contact with Frondizi and his loyalty to the President prevented him from making any decision that Frondizi had not ordered.
-Martínez, for his part, did not belong to the UCRI, he had assumed as Minister two days ago on the recommendation of Aramburu and did not even know Guido personally.
+Defense Minister Rodolfo Martínez, for his part, not only did not belong to the UCRI, but had only assumed his post two days ago on the recommendation of Aramburu, and did not even know Guido personally.
+For that, Guido himself, the members of the Supreme Court, the coup commanders and the leaders of the UCRI had to be convinced.